terryma/snoocore/listings.md

 ### `slice.requery()`

-Get a pormise for the same slice.
+Get a promise for the same slice.
 Useful if you've modified (removed, edited, etc.) some content from a listing and need to requery for the slice of data.